e271828e/Flight.jl/docs/notes/design/framework_spec.md

   the whole-tree obligation
   check, root slots falling out as the root's exported input faces, and §9.1's all-real-leaves rule checked on every `init_x` (the walk in §13.2 rests on it).
-Also
+Also here: §13.2's declaration-completeness rules (a store without its update, an event missing a guard or handler method, a leaf mixing tier families, a primitive at the root), and
-  here: `rates` validation and compilation of relative multipliers into absolute divisors — everything except binding `Δt_base`, which is deployment.
+  `rates` validation and compilation of relative multipliers into absolute divisors — everything except binding `Δt_base`, which is deployment.
 - **Stratum B — schedule.** The single evaluation-feeds-structure step: